aws/aws-cdk-rfcs/text/0192-remove-constructs-compat.md

 2. Add some automation using eslint to fix these merge conflicts.
 3. Perform the change on the 1.x codebase such that the soon-to-be-moved types are imported separately from other types of `@aws-cdk/core`.
-This will violate an eslint rule, but we can disable it for the time being.
+This will violate an eslint rule (TODO), but we can disable it for the time being.

 We can start with #1 for a while and see how bad it is.
 If it is, we can try to introduce some automation or back-porting.